eldavenport/SIO-PythonEarthScience/docs/installation/bash_git_install.md

         a) After you enter `git --version` you should see instructions for installation with XCode.

-        b) Follow the installation instructions for the **command line developer tools only**.
-You do _not_ need to click get XCode.
+        b) Follow the installation instructions for the command line developer tools ONLY.
+You do not need to click get XCode.

     2) Homebrew